Yoyogi-koen Station: Station layout

+The station is composed of a single island platform serving two tracks.

 Platforms

 History

 The station opened on October 20, 1972.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 PASMO smart card coverage at this station began operation on 18 March 2007.

 Passenger statistics

 In fiscal 2013, the station was the least used on the Chiyoda Line and the 117th-busiest on the Tokyo Metro network with an average of 23,581 passengers daily.
 The passenger statistics for previous years are as shown below.